-Huff Run Watershed comprehensive acid mine drainage projects progress report for 2005.
+Huff Run Watershed comprehensive acid mine drainage projects progress report for 2006.

 Section III for the Huff Run Watershed contains one comprehensive reports listing completed and funded AMD projects; displaying photos of the project site, a description of the project, water quality data change at the mouth of Huff Run (station HRR08/HR 32) and the impact of all the reclamation projects from the period 1976-1997 for pre-construction to 1997-2006 for post construction.
+Acidity and pH graphs have been generated for Farr, Acid Pit #1, and Lyons using available data.

-List of acid mine drainage reclamation projects reported on in the 2005 NPS monitoring report:
+List of acid mine drainage reclamation projects reported on in the 2006 NPS monitoring report: